-The primary benefit of sleeping with a fan on is temperature control.
+The primary benefit of sleeping with a fan is temperature control.
 In the summer months, a fan can provide much-needed relief from the heat at night.
-In hot climates, the temperature may be high enough to warrant use of a fan year-long.
-Whether you use a ceiling fan, floor fan or desk fan, they all help to keep you fresh.
+In hot climates, the temperature may be high enough to warrant the use of a fan year-long.
+Whether you use a ceiling fan, floor fan, or desk fan, they all help to keep you fresh.

 So, why do we prefer to stay cool at night?
 Science suggests that a cool sleeping environment results in a higher quality of sleep.
 Research in the Journal of Physiological Anthropology found that a warm bedroom temperature can result in disturbed sleep.
 Not only that, but it also reduces the amount of deep sleep and REM sleep experienced during the night.

 The ideal bedroom temperature is around 65 – 72 degrees Fahrenheit, depending on personal preference.
 Fans provide an easy way to bring the bedroom temperature down in warmer weather.
 As a bonus, they’re much cheaper than air conditioning, which can cost thousands of dollars to have installed.

 Along with keeping you cool, the sound of a fan can also promote sleep.
 Many people find it easier to fall asleep with the constant hum of a fan.
 This may be because the fan’s background drone mimics the sound of white noise.
 Why not use a white noise machine instead?

 White noise is a constant, unchanging tone that encompasses many different frequencies of sound.
 Because of this, it can mask various noises which may otherwise rouse you from sleep.
 Examples include the following: